-- detect Project-related effects on Tatelkuz Lake and Chedakuz Creek upstream of Nechako Reservoir surface water quality; and - confirm water quality predictions and effects assessments, as presented in Chapter 5 of the Application (Modelling, Mitigation, and Discharges) and Chapter 6 of the Application (Environmental Assessment Predictions), respectively.
+- Detect Project-related effects on Tatelkuz Lake and Chedakuz Creek upstream of Nechako Reservoir surface water quality; and - Confirm water quality predictions and effects assessments, as presented in Chapter 5 of the Application (Modelling, Mitigation, and Discharges) and Chapter 6 of the Application (Environmental Assessment Predictions), respectively.

-This document will be appended to the draft AEMP Plan (Appendix 7-A of the Application).
-An update to the Plan will be issued and appended to or incorporated into the AEMP Plan Version 1.0 following review, engagement, and consultation with Indigenous Nations and regulators.
+An update to the Plan will be issued and appended to or incorporated into the AEMP Plan Version 1.0 following review, engagement, and consultation with Indigenous nations and regulators.
 The AEMP Plan Version 1.0 will include the appended first, final version of the Plan with subsequent Versions (e.g., Version 2.0, Version 3.0, etc.) issued when revisions to the Plan are needed to reflect updates or adjustments to the AEMP and the Plan over time.